-When we find the pictogram corresponding to the UNI EN ISO 20471 standard, we are talking about high-visibility personal protective equipment.
-This standard, which replaces the previous ones, has eliminated the distinction between high-visibility safety clothing for personal and professional use.
-The standard also provides for three classes with increasing levels of protection.
+When we encounter the pictogram corresponding to the UNI EN ISO 20471 standard, it signifies high-visibility personal protective equipment.
+This standard, which has replaced its predecessors, eliminates the differentiation between high-visibility safety attire for personal and professional usage.
+The standard also prescribes three classes with increasing levels of protection.

 When using High-Visibility Safety Workwear

 Generally, these are workplaces where a portion of tasks occurs in proximity to moving vehicles, cranes, or other motorised vehicles, or under conditions of reduced visibility.
 Specifically, the personnel who are required to don this type of attire include:

 - Construction workers;

 In accordance with the UNI EN ISO 20471 standard, high-visibility clothing is categorised into three classes based on the level of protection they offer and must incorporate specific minimum areas of retro-reflective, fluorescent, and/or combined materials.
 In detail:

 - Class 1, defines the lowest visibility level, suitable only for work on private roads.
 Garments in this category must feature 2 metres of 5 cm wide reflective tape, 0.10 m2 of retro-reflective material, and 0.14 m2 of fluorescent background.
 Suspender-type attire falls into this class;

 - Class 2, designates an intermediate level of visibility.
 This type of attire is suitable for couriers and those working near suburban (B, C), urban (D, E), and local (F) roads.
 Garments in this class should have a 2.60-meter reflective tape, 5 cm wide, 0.13 m2 of retro-reflective material, and 0.5 m2 of fluorescent background.
 Pants, vests, bibs, and hip-open tunics fall into this category.